-As a global corporate citizen Walgreens Boots Alliance (WBA) recognizes its responsibility to address and mitigate the risk of modern slavery and human trafficking in its operations and supply chains.
-This statement sets out our commitment to eradicating these abhorrent practices and describes the actions we have taken through the end of our fiscal year, August 31, 2019.
-This statement meets the requirements of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010.
+As a global corporate citizen, Walgreens Boots Alliance (WBA) recognizes its responsibility to address and mitigate the risk of modern slavery and human trafficking in its operations and supply chains.
+This statement sets out our commitment to eradicating these abhorrent practices and describes the actions we have taken through the end of our fiscal year, August 31, 2021.

 Structure, Business and Supply Chains